ArminJo/Arduino-DTSU666H_PowerMeter/README.md

 - Debug button/switch for realtime monitoring analog current and voltage of 4 different half waves with Arduino Plotter.
 - Serial.print() function is still available for monitoring and debugging.

+#### Contains a simple [Modbus sniffer program](https://github.com/ArminJo/Arduino-DTSU666H_PowerMeter/tree/main/DTSU666ModbusSniffer) to display the power values sent by a DTSU666-H power meter or this program on a 1602 serial LCD.
 <br/>

 # Principle of operation